nkanak/nkanak.github.io/_pages/about.md

 #### **Current status**
 * **Final-year Ph.D. candidate** at the Department of Mechanical and Aeronautical Engineering at the University of Patras (Industrial Management and Information Systems Laboratory, supervisor: [Nikos Karacapilidis](http://imis.upatras.gr/nikos/)).
-* Working as a Research Software engineer for various EU and Greek-funded projects
+* Working as a Machine learning researcher for various EU and Greek-funded projects
 * Developing full stack software solutions and performing data analyses for startups
 * Experience both in academia and industry